jhalterman/rabbit-bench/README.md

 #rabbit-bench

 A tool for benchmarking various RabbitMQ configurations.
+Currently measures latency and throughput to a single queue bound to a single exchange using a variable number of producer and consumer connections and channels.

 ## Setup

-Clone the repo and compile via Leiningen:
+Clone the repo and compile via [Leiningen](http://leiningen.org/):

 ```
 lein uberjar